 Drawing by I. Ibbetson.

 The drawing represents a group of travelers – one can assume by the men’s clothing that they are probably foreign – preparing a meal on an open fire in front of a typically Icelandic landscape of spouting geysers.

-The Great Geysir is a geyser situated in Haukadalur in southwestern Iceland.
+The Great Geysir is situated in Haukadalur.
 For centuries, the Great Geysir’s eruptions ejected boiling water from 70 to 120 metres in the air, but its activity has been greatly affected by the frequent earthquakes in the area, and it now only erupts very infrequently.